msh9/codinginthetrenches.com/content/post/2024-06-cloudflare-b2/index.md

 Some important reasons for why,

-- B2 progress egress to CloudFlare CDN free of charge
+- B2 provides egress to Cloudflare CDN free of charge
-- For hobbiest / personal projects CloudFlare CDN is free.
-For all intents and purposes there is not uptime SLA but that's okay for this particular personal site.
+- Cloudflare CDN is free For hobby / personal projects.
+For all intents and purposes, there is no uptime SLA but that's okay for this particular personal site.
-- I want give myself a reason to play around with CloudFlare's tools given their prevalence.
+- I wanted give myself a reason to play around with Cloudflare's tools given their prevalence.

 My starting point for how to make this integration work was Backblaze's [integration guide](https://www.backblaze.com/docs/cloud-storage-deliver-public-backblaze-b2-content-through-cloudflare-cdn).
-If you want to implement this style of hosting yourself, I recommend given the guide a thorough read.
+If you want to implement, I recommend giving the guide a thorough read.
 Critical highlights that are worth copying here are,

 - Backblaze B2 uses shared domains for hosting different public bucket content.
 Buckets are segregated by URI path prefixes of the form `/file/{bucket name}`.
-- Backblaze B2 does automatically route a request for a folder to an index file.
+- Backblaze B2 does **not** automatically route a request for a folder to an index file.
 For example, a request for `/file/my-bucket/some-folder` will return 404 if that exact name does not exist instead of returning the contents of `/file/my-bucket/some-folder/index.html`.
 This makes sense given that B2 is an object store, but means that static website hosting requires a workaround.
-- For both of the above, B2's integration guide recommends using a CloudFlare CDN feature called 'Page Rules'.
+- For both of the above, B2's integration guide recommends using a Cloudflare CDN feature called 'Page Rules'.

 After creating my site in Cloudflare though, I found that while [Page Rule](https://developers.cloudflare.com/rules/page-rules/) documentation still exists, [it's a deprecated feature.](https://developers.cloudflare.com/rules/reference/page-rules-migration/).
-Instead, transform rules and redirects serve a similar purpose to direct traffic from CloudFlare's edge to the Backblaze B2 bucket.
+Instead, transform rules and redirects serve a similar purpose to direct traffic from Cloudflare's edge to the Backblaze B2 bucket.
 In order to solve for the critical items above we need the following,

-- *Two* transform rules per B2 bucket.
-The rules rewrite URI paths for directories and direct links to files separately.
+- *Two* transform rules per B2 bucket that perform URL rewriting.
+The rules rewrite URI paths for directories and direct links to files separately and, importantly, transparently to clients.
 - Appropriate DNS settings for hosting a domain

+With those two settings set, content should be loaded from the B2 buckets to Cloudflare and then served to end users.
+Since pictures help explain better than words, here are some screenshots from my own site's transform rule configuration,

+- For directories:

+{{<figure src="directory-filter.webp" alt="A rewrite transform filter for paths ending in '/'">}}
+{{<figure src="directory-rewrite-rule.webp" alt="The matching rewrite rule for directories">}}

+- For files and assets:

+{{<figure src="asset-filter.webp" alt="A rewrite transform filter for paths not ending in '/'">}}
+{{<figure src="asset-rewrite-rule.webp" alt="The matching rewrite rule for assets">}}

+I hope this helps folks in the future!